2025 March Madness Futures Odds: Everything You Need To Know

 Speaking of Kansas, among others:

-"Kentucky, Alabama and Kansas all still great results for now," Magee said, intimating all three teams could see plenty of action as the season rolls toward March.
+"Kentucky, Alabama and Kansas are all still great results for now," Magee said.

 Flying Under The Radar

-Andersson Garcia and Texas A&M are gradually climbing in March Madness odds.
+Andersson Garcia and Texas A&M are a potential dark horse in March Madness.
 (Getty)

 "I think this Texas A&M team has a deep run in them this year.
 The Aggies are going to be a really tough team to knock out," Magee said.